OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-string-match.md

 ---
-title: Find a string within a range using the Excel JavaScript API
+title: Find a string using the Excel JavaScript API
 description: 'A code sample that shows how to find a string within a range using the Excel JavaScript API.' ms.date: 04/02/2021
 localization_priority: Normal